Harlaxton

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, only 6.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 45 trips per day across all routes, translating to about 15 weekly trips per individual stop.
+Service frequency averages 45 trips per day across all routes, equating to approximately 15 weekly trips per stop.

 Frequently Asked Questions - Transport